Distinguishability-based genuine nonlocality with genuine multipartite entanglement: Genuine nonlocality for the three-qudit GHZ states

-As what we've shown in Sec. \ref{section3}, in the case $t=1$ this bound given by Corollary \ref{cor1} is universally tight.
-It's then natural and meaningful to consider the case when $t > 1$: do there exist some genuinely nonlocal sets with cardinality smaller than $d^2$?
-In what follows, with the help of semidefinite program, we will show a positive answer to this question by constructing small genuinely nonlocal sets of lattice-type GHZ-like states, whose cardinality scale down to linear in the local dimension $d$.

-Since the LOCC distinguishability is diffcult to tackle, here instead we study the PPT-distinguishability of the multipartite states.
+Since LOCC distinguishability is difficult to tackle mathematically, here instead we study the PPT-distinguishability of the multipartite states, for different bipartition respectively.
 For bipartite system $\mathcal{H}_A \otimes \mathcal{H}_B$, if a set of orthogonal states is locally distinguishable, the states must be also PPT-distinguishable.
-Furthermore, the orthogonal bipartite states $\{|\phi_1\rangle, \cdots, |\phi_s\rangle\}$ (here and after , it's also denoted as $\{\phi_1, \cdots, \phi_s\}$ where $\phi_i = |\phi_i\rangle\langle \phi_i|$'s are the respective density operators) are PPT-dinstinguishable if and only if the following semidefinite program has optimal value $\alpha = 1$ \cite{Cosentino13}:
+To be more precise, the orthogonal bipartite states $\{|\phi_1\rangle, \cdots, |\phi_s\rangle\}$ (here and after, it's also denoted as $\{\phi_1, \cdots, \phi_s\}$ where $\phi_i = |\phi_i\rangle\langle \phi_i|$'s are the corresponding density operators) are PPT-dinstinguishable if and only if the following semidefinite program:

-Inspired by the bipartite case, we can make use of this semidefinte program to construct genuinely nonlocal sets on multipartite systems.
-For a set of orthogonal states $\mathcal{S} = \{ |\Phi_1\rangle, \cdots, |\Phi_s\rangle\}$ on tripartite system $\mathcal{H}_A \otimes \mathcal{H}_B \otimes \mathcal{H}_C$, a sufficient condition for their genuine nonlocality is that across each bipartition these states are PPT-indistinguishable.
-More explicitly, consider the semidefinite programs
+has optimal value $\alpha = 1$ \cite{Cosentino13}.
+Here we also apply this semidefinte program to construct genuinely nonlocal sets on multipartite systems.
+For a set of orthogonal quantum states $\mathcal{S} = \{ |\Phi_1\rangle, \cdots, |\Phi_s\rangle\}$ on three-partite system $\mathcal{H}_A \otimes \mathcal{H}_B \otimes \mathcal{H}_C$, a sufficient condition for their genuine nonlocality is that across each bipartition these states are PPT-indistinguishable.
+More explicitly, consider the family of semidefinite programs

 where $X = A, B$ or $C$ represents that we are dealing with the bipartition $A|BC$, $B|CA$ or $C|AB$ respectively.
-If for a specific set $\mathcal{S}$ we have $\alpha_{X} < 1$ for $\forall X \in \{A, B, C\}$, namely, PPT-indistinguishable through all three bipartitions, then the set is genuinely nonlocal.
+If for a specific set $\mathcal{S}$ we have $\alpha_{X} < 1$ for $\forall X \in \{A, B, C\}$, namely, PPT-indistinguishable through all the bipartitions, then the set is genuinely nonlocal.
 For convenience of calculation, we further consider the dual problems: